Juna, Sita, Kamala, the three musketeers. Messy, matted hair. Skinny frames, dirty clothes, huge smiles, 100% sass. I didn't stand a chance.

 I opened my door and there they stood, Juna standing in the middle and looking absolutely radiant in her ratty clothes and wild hair.
 She proudly handed me a piece of chocolate and gave me a hug.

 I stared at this fresh teenager as I remembered my own 13th birthday.
 I remember preparing my whole family for it, announcing that I would be a teenager soon, so they could no longer call me Elizabeth or Wizzy (don't ask).
 Now I would answer only to the elegant Liz.

 But Juna, she almost missed her birthday.

-I swear I’ve made every rookie mistake in the book with these three.
+I swear I’ve made every mistake in the book with these three.
 Their stories have broken my heart a million times.
-And then I try to make it better by buying them lunches, drinks, cookies, ice cream, and a trip to one of my least favorite places on earth: the zoo.
-And even as I was doing this, I knew it wasn't sustainable and was just creating a dependence on tourists, on something that wouldn't last forever.
-So I started emailing with various NGO's and meeting with their parents, trying to figure out how to sponsor them from abroad.
+And so I try to make it better by buying them lunches, drinks, cookies, ice cream, and a trip to one of worst places on earth: the zoo.
+And even as I am doing this, I know it's not sustainable and just creating a dependence on western tourists.
+So I am starting to meet with their parents and reach out to various NGO's to figure out how to sponsor their schooling from abroad.

 But tonight, I couldn't help myself.
-The girl had never had a cake, had no presents, and almost missed her birthday.
-On the walk to the bakery Juna stopped every one she could to give them a piece of candy and announce that it was her birthday.
+The girl had never had her own cake, had no presents, and almost missed her birthday.
+On the walk to the bakery Juna stopped everyone she could to give them a piece of candy and announce that it was her birthday.
 If you could have seen that smile.
 I’ve never seen anyone glow like that.